-3 RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points No evidence of search, Demonstrates adequate Evidence of search, selection, or source skill in searching, selection, and source evaluation skills. selecting, and evaluating evaluation skills; notable sources to meet the identification of uniquely Sources are simplistic, information need. salient resources.

-inappropriate, or not

-related to topic.
-Appropriate sources Information need is

-provided, although clearly defined and

-exploration appears to integrated to meet and
+RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points No evidence of search, Demonstrates adequate Evidence of search, selection, or source skill in searching, selection, and source evaluation skills. selecting, and evaluating evaluation skills; notable sources to meet the identification of uniquely Sources are simplistic, information need. salient resources. inappropriate, or not related to topic.
+Appropriate sources provided, although Information need is clearly defined and exploration appears to have been routine. integrated to meet and exceed assignment, course, or personal interests.

-have been routine. exceed assignment,

-course, or personal

-interests.